alban-read/M1-MICRO-FORTH/riscish.md

 High level FORTH does have a lot of access to the system still, various interrnal objects are also exposed as VALUES to FORTH.

-The implementation misses some of the self-extending powers of standard FORTH.
+The implementation misses some of the selfwords-extending powers of standard FORTH.
 The various compile time words are frozen forever in the assembly language file.